SpenceKonde/ATTinyCore/README.md

 **When using I2C on anything other than the ATtiny48/88** you **must** use an I2C pullup resistor on SCL and SDA (if there isn't already one on the I2C device you're working with - many breakout boards include them).
 4.7k or 10k is a good default value.
 On parts with real hardware I2C, the internal pullups are used, and this is sometimes good enough to work without external pullups; this is not the case for devices without hardware I2C (all devices supported by this core except 48/88) - the internal pullups can't be used here, so you must use external ones. **That said, for maximum reliability, you should always use external pullups, even on the t48/88**, as the internal pullups are not as strong as the specification requires.

 **You cannot use the Pxn notation (ie, PB2, PA1, etc) to refer to pins** - these are defined by the compiler-supplied headers, and not to what an arduino user would expect.
 To refer to pins by port and bit, use PIN_Pxn (ex, PIN_PB2); these are #defined to the Arduino pin number for the pin in question, and can be used wherever digital pin numbers can be used.
+We recommend this method of referring to pins, especially on parts with multiple pinmapping options

 **All ATtiny chips (as well as the vast majority of digital integrated circuits) require a 0.1uF ceramic capacitor between Vcc and Gnd for decoupling; this should be located as close to the chip as possible (minimize length of wires to cap).
 Devices with multiple Vcc pins, or an AVcc pin, should use a cap on those pins too.
 Do not be fooled by poorly written tutorials or guides that omit these.
 Yes, I know that in some cases (ex, the x5-family) the datasheet doesn't mention these - but other users as well as myself have had problems when it was omitted on a t85.**